aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/attachments/_index.md

 1. Load your Application Secret and Key from the JSON file or set credentials in another way
 1. Create an object to connect to the Cloud API
 1. Upload your document file
-1. Perform the extracting attachment actions for PDf document
+1. Perform the extracting attachment actions for PDF document
-1. Perform the appending attachment actions for PDf document using postAddDocumentAttachment
-1. Perform replacement attachment actions for PDF documen
 1. Download the result if need it

 {{% /blocks/products/pf/agp/feature-section-col %}}